Baune8D/AspNet.AssetManager/README.md

 ## Manual rendering

-If you prefer code-based rendering or need more control, inject IAssetService.
+If you prefer code-based rendering or need more control, inject `IAssetService`.

 ```csharp
 @using AspNet.AssetManager